 "Celebration Of Soul's dreamy soundscapes give way to catchy funky noodling but it's the more reflective moments that give one pause to consider Maxey a potential great....
 The wealth of extremes on this Celebration gives it the kind of listenability that bodes well for repeated spins.
 I swear, I hear new things on it with each listen.
 That, right there, is the essence of a keeper."– Mike Greenblatt, Classicalite

 Working with Jones on recording projects and performances, Maxey interacted with and learned from such illustrious jazz figures as Dr. Lonnie Smith, Maceo Parker, Idris Muhammad, Donald Harrison and Carl Allen.
-In addition, social occasions brought Maxey into contact with some of his favorite musicians including George Benson, Doug and Jean Carn, Ed Cherry and Bruce Johnson, all of whom became informal mentors.
+In addition, social occasions brought Maxey into contact with some of his favorite musicians including George Benson, Doug and Jean Carn, Pat Metheny, Rob Thomas, Ed Cherry and Bruce Johnson, all of whom were gracious and giving to be around and learn from.

 These formative experiences found expressive shape in 2011 when Maxey decided to record six albums in 12 months.
 Incarnate, Approach, The Language of Sound and Spirit, Argument for the Blues, Light Cycles and Cycles of Sound were then released over the following two years.
 The albums, Blues in the Kitchen and Rhythm of the Sound Current were released next, followed by a retrospective of the series, Completing the Cycle.